-The Bryn Mawr/Haverford Career Development Office (CDO) offers a variety of services to help students find summer teaching opportunities, spring and winter break externships, part-time jobs, and teaching positions.
-Students are strongly encouraged to familiarize themselves with the resources of the CDO, including the database of internships, binders with job listings, library of directories and how-to books, and newsletters that publicize on- and off-campus programs, fellowships, and special recruitment events.
+Haverford's Center for Career and Professional Advising and Bryn Mawr's Career and Professional Devlopment Office offer a variety of services to help students find summer teaching opportunities, spring and winter break externships, part-time jobs, and teaching positions.
+Students are strongly encouraged to familiarize themselves with the resources of their College's career resources.

 To find out about job openings in independent (private) schools, you can contact the school in which you're interested in teaching to ask how and when they advertise job openings (the hiring season usually begins in early spring for the following fall).
-There are also a number of independent school job search websites, including the National Organization of Independent School's (NAIS) at http://careers.nais.org/search.cfm and the Friends Council on Education.
+There are also a number of independent school job search websites, including the National Association of Independent Schools and the Friends Council on Education.

 There are also a number of teacher placement agencies, some of which conduct on-campus interviews at Haverford and Bryn Mawr in the fall, including the following, none of which charges teacher applicants a fee:

-Southern Teachers Agency is the oldest independent teacher placement service in America and the only service dedicated to placement in the South.
+Southern Teachers Agency: Suthern Teachers Agency is the oldest independent teacher placement service in America and the only service dedicated to placement in the South.
 Theywork with private schools from Maryland south to Florida and as far west as Texas.
 They also work with some public school districts in Virginia.
-Since they work primarily with private schools, most of our positions do not require teacher certification.
+Since they work primarily with private schools, most positions do not require teacher certification.

-If you are not yet certified to teach, it's difficult, but not impossible, to find a teaching position in a public school.
+If you are not yet certified to teach, it is more difficult, but possible, to find a teaching position in a public school.
 Charter schools, for example, are able to hire a certain percentage of uncertified teachers.
 Uncertified teachers are usually given a prescibed amount of time to get certified.

 School districts are also often able to hire teachers who have "emergency", "intern," or "provisional" teaching licenses when they can not find certified teachers to fill all their vacancies.
 Often, these vacancies are in the "high need" subject areas - such as math, chemistry, physics, special education, Spanish, or bilingual education - and are in schools in low-income (urban and rural) areas of the country.